 Blocks may also specify operations or other features that describe the behavior of a system.
 Except for operations, this clause deals strictly with the definition of properties to describe the state of a system at any given point in time, including relations between elements that define its structure.
-Clause 9, "Ports and Flows" specifies specific forms of interactions between blocks, and the Behavioral Constructs in Part III including activities, interactions, and state machines can be applied to blocks to specify their behavior.
-Clause 15, "Allocations" in Part IV describes ways to allocate behavior to parts and blocks.
+Clause 9, "Ports and Flows" specifies specific forms of interactions between blocks, and the Behavioral Constructs including activities, interactions, and state machines can be applied to blocks to specify their behavior.
+Clause 15, "Allocations" describes ways to allocate behavior to parts and blocks.